juji-io/docs/docs/chatbot-design-tips.md

 No matter how smart your chatbot is, it cannot do everything.
-To make a conversation more efficient and transparent, we recommend that you always prepare a `HELP` guide to inform users what your chatbot can do.
-This will help users figure out what they can or cannot do with the chatbot.
-It will also reduce user frustrations and help the chatbot better guide a user behavior.
+To make a conversation more efficient and transparent, we recommend that you always prepare a `HELP` guide to inform users what of your chatbot's capabilities.
+By establishing its limits, you will be setting clear expectations with users, who will be more likely to stick around if something goes awry.
+If a disappointment is a true surprise, users tend to take their leave, sharpish.

 You can go to the Q&A dashboard and directly add an entry with "Help" in the `Question` column, and your help guide in the `Answer` column,